-South of the border fare can be nutritious, delicious and fun!
-Follow our tips and remember: Mexican food is beyond quesadillas and nachos, says Marina Chaparro, MPH, RDN, LD, CDE.
+South of the border fare is a nutritious option worth trying.
+Follow our tips and remember: Mexican food is beyond quesadillas and nachos, says Academy spokesperson Marina Chaparro, MPH, RDN, LD, CDE.
 "Many of the staples are lesser-known Mexican foods such as nopales, flor de calabaza, and chile poblano – all of which are nutritious choices," she says.

 Salsa is an excellent topping, says Chaparro.
 "Skip heavier condiments like sour cream and cheese, which can add unnecessary saturated fat," she says.
 "Instead, go for fresh salsa and guacamole.
 Avocados contain heart-healthy monounsaturated fats, fiber and folate."